Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkvariable.md

 ### Strings: NetworkVariable FixedString Example

-Perhaps you want to leverage from the already existing `NetworkVariable<T>` class to handle synchronizing connected clients with any changes that might occur to a string or you might want to keep a very strict "no memory allocations during runtime" design pattern.
+Perhaps you want to leverage from the already existing `NetworkVariable<T>` class to handle synchronizing connected clients with any changes that might occur to a string or you might want to keep a strict "no memory allocations during runtime" design pattern.
 Under either of these scenarios, you would want to use one of the `Unity.Collections.FixedString` value types.
 In the below example, we used a `FixedString128Bytes` as the `NetworkVariable` value type and then, on the server side, it will change the string value each time you press the space bar on the server or host instance.
 Joining clients will be synchronized with the current value applied on the server side, and then each time you hit the space bar on the server side the client will be synchronized with the changed string.

 :::caution
 `NetworkVariable<T>` will serialize the entire 128 bytes each time the `Value` is changed even if you only consume a few bytes. to only update what has changed you would need to create a custom `NetworkVariable` that handles only synchronizing the deltas between the previous and current versions of the `NetworkVariable`.